bge-barcoding/BeeGees/README.md

 ## Gathering sample-specific pseudo-references ##
 - The sample_references.csv file can be created manually, or using [Gene-fetch](https://github.com/bge-barcoding/gene_fetch) integrated into the workflow (highly recommended).
 If enabled in the config.yaml by setting `run_gene_fetch` to 'true', Gene-fetch will retrieve the necessary protein pseudo-references for each sample from NCBI GenBank using the sample's taxonomic identifier (taxid) or taxonomic hierarchy.
 A sequence target (e.g. COI) must be specified in the config.yaml, as well as your NCBI API credentials (email address & API key - see [guidance](https://support.nlm.nih.gov/kbArticle/?pn=KA-05317) on getting a key).
 - The file must contain the following header: **'ID', 'reference'name' and 'protein_reference_path'.**
   - `ID`: Unique sample identifier.
-This **must** be the same string as the 'ID' column in the input samples.csv file.
+This **must** be the same string as used in the 'ID' column in the input samples.csv file.
   - `protein_reference_path`: Absolute path to the protein pseudo-reference sequence used for sample-specific protein-guided read alignment.

 **sample_references.csv example**